-- 1. A student must be enrolled in a minimum of three classes during the first seven semesters and enrolled and making satisfactory progress toward graduation in semester eight. - 2.
+- 1. A student must be enrolled in a minimum of three block classes except for the semester in which they will graduate.
+A senior must have a minimum of 1 class during the second semester to be eligible. - 2.
 A student must have received a passing grade in all enrolled classes during the weekly grading period preceding the contest or performance. - 3.
 The ineligibility period is one week or until the failing grade is brought to a passing grade. - 4.
 Ineligibility is declared on Friday and the student is ineligible Monday through Saturday of the following week.